yuhao/yuhao.github.io/blog/src/md/cmf.md

 There is one last step before the data could be used to produce the CMFs.
 CIE 1931 standard doesn't use the NPL standard white as the reference white.
 Instead, it uses a hypothetical equal-energy white (EEW) that has equal energy/power at all the wavelengths.
 Guild synthesized the spectral chromaticity coefficients data under the EEW from the data they had, as if they had actually done the experiments using the EEW as the reference white.

-Understanding Guild's transformation requires understanding a new, and critical, concept: luminance coefficient, which Guild and Wright called relative luminance or luminosity factor in their papers.
+Understanding Guild's transformation requires understanding a new, and critical, concept: *luminance coefficient*, which Guild and Wright called *relative luminance* or *luminosity factor* in their papers.
 Let's see how this transformation works.

 The problem setup is the following.
 We have the chromaticity coefficients of a spectral light 𝛌, based on the NPL standard primaries and using the NPL standard white as the reference white.
 We need to calculate the new chromaticity coefficients of a spectral light 𝛌, but this time using the EEW as the reference white (still using the NPL standard primaries).